Record every ride

 Nope!

-The app will automatically delete old videos for you.
-Go into your settings to customize how much video is stored.
-Once you reach this threshold, new footage will automatically overwrite the oldest footage.
+The app deletes old videos for you.
+Customize how much is stored in settings; once you reach the threshold, new footage automatically overwrites the oldest.

 Our app does it for you.

-Just hit Share > Select Clips and select multiple clips.
-The app will create a flyover video between each of the clips you selected.
+Hit Share › Select Clips and pick multiple clips.
+The app creates a flyover video between each one.
 If you share it on social media, tag @dashcambike.

 Ask your local bike/ped org to get in touch!